gianlu15/DADINO/README.md

 Maggiori dettagli sono disponibili nella documentazione.

 This repository contains a Java project developed during the first year of my Bachelor's degree in Computer Science and Management.
 The project is a card game, with the ability to create players, matches, and tournaments.
-More details can be found in the documentation.
+More details can be found in the documentation (only italian).